Fecal microbiota transplant: History

 The first use of donor feces as a therapeutic agent for food poisoning and diarrhea was recorded in the Handbook of Emergency Medicine by a Chinese man, Hong Ge, in the 4th century.
-Twelve hundred years later Ming dynasty physician Li Shizhen used "yellow soup" (aka "golden syrup") which contained fresh, dry or fermented stool to treat abdominal diseases.
+Twelve hundred years later, Ming dynasty physician Li Shizhen used "yellow soup" (aka "golden syrup") which contained fresh, dry or fermented stool to treat abdominal diseases.
 "Yellow soup" was made of fecal matter and water, which was drunk by the person.

-The consumption of "fresh, warm camel feces" has also been recommended by Bedouins as a remedy for bacterial dysentery; its efficacy probably attributable to the antimicrobial subtilisin produced by Bacillus subtilis was anecdotally confirmed by German soldiers of the Afrika Korps during World War II.
-However, this story is likely a myth, independent research was not able to verify any of these claims.
+The consumption of "fresh, warm camel feces" has also been recommended by Bedouins as a remedy for bacterial dysentery; its efficacy, probably attributable to the antimicrobial subtilisin produced by Bacillus subtilis, was anecdotally confirmed by German soldiers of the Afrika Korps during World War II.
+However, this story is likely a myth; independent research was not able to verify any of these claims.

 The first use of FMT in western medicine was published in 1958 by Ben Eiseman and colleagues, a team of surgeons from Colorado, who treated four critically ill people with fulminant pseudomembranous colitis (before C. difficile was the known cause) using fecal enemas, which resulted in a rapid return to health.
-For over two decades, FMT has been provided as a treatment option at the Centre for Digestive Diseases in Five Dock, by Thomas Borody, the modern-day proponent of FMT.
-In May 1988 their group treated the first ulcerative colitis patient using FMT, which resulted in complete resolution of all signs and symptoms long term.
+For over two decades, FMT has been provided as a treatment option at the Centre for Digestive Diseases in Five Dock, Australia, by Thomas Borody, the modern-day proponent of FMT.
+In May 1988 their group treated the first ulcerative colitis patient using FMT, which resulted in complete resolution of all signs and symptoms long-term.
 In 1989 they treated a total of 55 patients with constipation, diarrhea, abdominal pain, ulcerative colitis, and Crohn's disease with FMT.
-After FMT, 20 patients were considered "cured" and a further 9 patients had a reduction in symptoms.
-Stool transplants are considered about 90 percent effective in those with severe cases of Clostridium difficile colonization, in whom antibiotics have not worked.
+After FMT, 20 patients were considered "cured" and a further nine patients had a reduction in symptoms.
+Stool transplants are considered about 90 percent effective in those with severe cases of C. difficile colonization, in whom antibiotics have not worked.

-The first randomized controlled trial in Clostridium difficile infection was published in January 2013.
+The first randomized controlled trial in C. difficile infection was published in January 2013.
 The study was stopped early due to the effectiveness of FMT, with 81% of patients achieving cure after a single infusion and over 90% achieving a cure after a second infusion.

-Since that time various institutions have offered FMT as a therapeutic option for a variety of conditions.
+Since that time, various institutions have offered FMT as a therapeutic option for a variety of conditions.